-Faith and Practice The Nominating Committee, sec.
-III, B, 3, a Handbook Standing Committees, sec.
-7 Search Committee, sec.
-9.7 Additional Documents, sec.
-12.8
+The Nominating Committee, sec.
+III, B, 3, a

+Search Committee, sec.
+9.7

 7.10 Peace and Social Concerns Committee

 The Peace and Social Concerns Committee receives and brings to the attention of the Meeting current information on matters that relate to Friends' peace and social justice testimonies.
 In reference to these issues in our localities and neighboring states, our nation, and in the international community, the Committee sponsors and recommends to the Monthly Meeting actions and continuing activities that can be taken by the Meeting as a whole or by individual members and attenders.
 It also provides information to Friends facing choices relating to military service.